Becoming a parent is an exciting and life-changing step. Be well-prepared for the costs and budget for them.

 The type of child care that works for you will depend on how much you need and your budget.
 For example, you may have family or friends who can help, or you may have to pay for full-day child care or a nanny.

-Changes to your income
+Plan for changes to your income

 The Fair Work Ombudsman has information on parental leave.